 The U.S. Navy history reveals a serious problem regarding naval workers: asbestos exposure.
 Many of them were at risk of developing severe diseases due to their work with and around asbestos.
 Today it is known that the consequences of exposure to asbestos are potentially fatal.
-Plumbers, electricians, enginemen, carpenters and insulators were exposed to asbestos while they were performing their daily tasks.
+Plumbers, electricians, enginemen, carpenters, and insulators were exposed to asbestos while they were performing their daily tasks.

-The dust emanated from the products used for the insulation process could have been easily set on clothes and brought to their homes putting family members in danger of secondary asbestos exposure.
+The dust emanated from the products used for the insulation process could have been easily set on clothes and brought to their homes, putting family members in danger of secondary asbestos exposure.

-William K., insulator on USS Kitty Hawk CV-63, said that: "We found out about this when it was too late for us.
+William K., an insulator on USS Kitty Hawk CV-63, said that: "We found out about this when it was too late for us.
 Now, many of us suffer from terrible diseases that will eventually lead to death."